 There’s now a much great awareness of the prevalence of mental health issues.
 The stigmas around mental health are falling, thanks to the work of many organisations and individuals.
 Many of us now recognise the importance of speaking up when we’re struggling and of reaching out to those who need our support.

 Beyond Blue reports that an estimated 45 per cent of Australians will experience mental health conditions in their lifetime.
-The Beyond Blue support line alone was accessed by Australians more than 192,000 times last year.
+The Beyond Blue support line alone was accessed by Australians more than 254,000 times in 2020.

 There are many free, confidential support services.
 We’ve compiled a list summarising some of the mental health support services and resources available in Australia.
 This list is not exhaustive and we welcome any suggested additions (you can contact us here).

 Beyond Blue provides information and support to help everyone in Australia achieve their best possible mental health, whatever their age and wherever they live.

 Their support line is available 24 hours a day, seven days a week.
 All calls are confidential.

 Online chat is available on the Beyond Blue website from 3:00pm until 12:00am Australian Eastern Daylight Time (AEDT).